scikit-sparse/scikit-sparse/doc/amd.rst

     Raised when the input matrix is not valid for the AMD ordering algorithm.
     This error is only raised if the internal format of the input matrix is corrupted in some way.
-The Python wrapper that :mod:`sksparse.amd` provides converts its input to :func:`scipy.sparse.csc_array`, so this error should not occur in practice.
+The Python wrapper that :mod:`sksparse.amd` provides converts its input to :class:`scipy.sparse.csc_array`, so this error should not occur in practice.